fresheneesz/incremental-installer-maker/README.md

 5. edit!
 6. If it's a code change, please add to the unit tests (at test/protoTest.js) to verify that your change
 7. When you're done, run the test and test the resulting installer on a fresh linux installation (try vagrant) to make sure things still work right
-  * The resutling installer ("mytestinstaller.sh") should print out all the files in the embedded package, then should print 'one', 'checking two', 'Running two. ...' and print the command line arguments, 'three', then 'four' the first time
+  * The resulting installer ("mytestinstaller.sh") should print out all the files in the embedded package, then should print 'one', 'checking two', 'Running two. ...' and print the command line arguments, 'three', then 'four' the first time
   * Subsequent runs should *not* print out 'one', 'three', or 'four' but should print out the rest.
   * I recommend using vagrant snapshots to test your work
 8. Commit and push your changes